tantaman/zero-presentations/roci-conf-9-16-25/outline.md

 # Problems?

-- Client could craft arbitrary ASTs or QODs (.related().related().related().related...)
+- Client could craft arbitrary ASTs or QODs (.related().related().related().related()...)
 - Zero-Cache must authenticate and authorize users
-- Client and server queries implementations have to match
+- Client and server query implementations have to match
-- No room for your code on the read path
+- No room for custom code on the read path

 <img src="./mascot-waiting.png" class="mascot-sm bottom-left" />

 ---

-# Synced Query
+# Synced Queries

-- `[name, args]` tuple sent to server instead of an AST
 - Advantages
   - Locks down the server
   - Custom code on read path
   - Custom authorization
-  - Divergent implementations on client and server
+  - Allows divergent or shared implementations on client and server
 - Disadvantages
   - More complex deployment

 ---

 # Synced Query

+- `[name, args]` pair sent to zero-cache instead of an AST

 <img src="synced-query-flow2.png" class="synced-query-flow center" />